Jasleen-05/Mistral-Chatbot/README.md

 💡 **Example Prompt**
 **You**: What are transformers in deep learning?
-**Bot**: Transformers are neural network architectures designed to handle sequential data using self-attention...
+**Bot**: Transformers are a type of neural network architecture commonly used in natural language processing (NLP) tasks such as language translation....

 ---